Aryna Sabalenka: 2023: Australian Open champion, No. 1

-Sabalenka entered Adelaide 1 as the second seed.
-She reached her first final of the season by defeating Liudmila Samsonova, Markéta Vondroušová, Irina-Camelia Begu en route.
-Then she defeated Czech teenage qualifier Linda Nosková to win her first title since Madrid 2021 and 11th career title without dropping a single set.
+Sabalenka began her 2023 season at the Adelaide International.
+She defeated Liudmila Samsonova, Markéta Vondroušová, and Irina-Camelia Begu to reach the final.
+She defeated qualifier Linda Nosková to win the title, without dropping a set en route.

-Sabalenka entered the Australian Open as the fifth seed and one of the title contenders.
-She defeated Tereza Martincová, Shelby Rogers, former doubles partner and 26th seed Elise Mertens, and the previous week's Adelaide 2 champion and world no. 10 Belinda Bencic to reach her first-ever Australian Open quarterfinal.
-She then beat Donna Vekić to reach her fourth Grand Slam semifinal, and won her tenth consecutive match by beating Magda Linette in the semifinal to make her first ever major final.
-In the final, she defeated reigning Wimbledon champion Elena Rybakina in three sets to win her first major title.
-She became the second Belarusian to ever win a major singles title, and the first since Victoria Azarenka a decade earlier.
+Seeded fifth at the Australian Open, Sabalenka defeated Tereza Martincová, Shelby Rogers, Elise Mertens, and No. 10 Belinda Bencic to reach her first-ever Australian Open quarterfinal.
+She then beat Donna Vekić to reach her fourth Grand Slam semifinal.
+She beat Magda Linette to secure her 10th straight-set victory of 2023 and make her first ever major final.
+In the final, she defeated No. 25 Elena Rybakina in three sets to win her first major title.
+She became the second Belarusian to ever win a major singles title after Victoria Azarenka in 2012 and 2013.
 After winning the title in Melbourne, Sabalenka rose back to No. 2 in the WTA rankings.